UAL-RE/LD-Cool-P/README.md

 A list of released features and their issue number(s).
 List is sorted from moderate to minor revisions for reach release.

-v0.8.0 - 0.8.1:
- * Update to `Qualtrics` class for web browser handling #24

 v0.7.0:
  * Re-packaging for easier installation #9
  * Variable definition of configuration file #9